dortania/OpenCore-Install-Guide/config-laptop.plist/sandy-bridge.md

 #### Laptops with High-End HD Screens

-For laptop displays that have a resolution of 1600x900 or greater, it is advised to add an extra entry which will enable the DualLink connector for the display.
+For laptop displays that have a resolution of 1600x900 or greater, it is necessary to add an extra entry which will let macOS know that we are using a DualLink display.

 | Key | Type | Value |
 | :--- | :--- | :--- |